cinghie/wordpress-starter-pack/wp-content/plugins/yith-woocommerce-order-tracking/readme.txt

 5. In customer "Orders" page, you will find details about the shipment of your WooCommerce order.

 == Changelog ==

+= Version 1.6.0 - Released on 20 Dec 2021 =

+* New: Support for WooCommerce 6.0
+* Update: YITH plugin framework

+= Version 1.5.0 - Released on 04 Nov 2021 =

+* New: Support for WooCommerce 5.9
+* Update: YITH plugin framework

 = Version 1.4.0 - Released on 07 Oct 2021 =